Conversational artificial intelligence (AI) uses machine learning to talk with users in a way that feels natural and personalized.

 As these devices become more common, so will the AI technology behind them.

 The report forecasts 70% of consumers will use their voice assistants to skip visits to a store or a bank.
-These AI solutions will have a profound impact on e-commerce and the entire customer experience.
+These AI solutions will profoundly impact e-commerce and the entire customer experience.

 The Principles of Conversational AI